®

 That is, to use several famous examples:

-This is done by putting a trademark symbol (the r-in-a-circle symbol ® for federally registered trademarks, TM or SM for unregistered marks) next to the mark when it is used.
 It isn't really necessary to clutter up every piece of text with the symbol every single time the mark is used - you just need to give "adequate notice" that you consider the word, phrase, etc., to be your mark.
 Certainly the symbol should be used the first time a mark is used in a document or label, and occasionally thereafter.

 Some manufacturers put a note on each label or document listing all of the marks on the label or document, and noting the trademark ownership ("Scotch® and Magic Tape® are Registered Trademarks of 3M Corporation").
+On a website, many companies with large portfolios of trademarks will have a separate page which lists all of the marks - for example, see Google's "Our Trademarks" page.

-By the way, the Owl logo on these web pages, and the phrase "our knowledge protects yours" are registered service marks of Brown & Michaels, PC.
+By the way, the Owl logo on these web pages, and the phrase "Our knowledge protects yours" are registered service marks of Brown & Michaels, PC.

 That is, if you talk about "Teflon®", be sure there's a disclaimer somewhere that "Teflon is a registered trademark of DuPont."